cored/eco/README.md

 $ ./eco
 ```

-That will start the server on port [7](https://en.wikipedia.org/wiki/Port_(computer_networking) the default port for the echo protocol.
-The port can be configured by using the `-p` option as follows:
+That will start the server on port `8080`.
+The port can be configured by using the `-p` option:

 ```
 $ ./eco -p <port>